Florida Tax Calculator

 Common questions for Florida residents: no state income tax, federal-only estimates, and how FICA and Medicare affect your paycheck.

-Are there Florida local payroll taxes?
+Does Florida allow local occupational taxes?

 Important Notes